deadlyvipers/dojo_rules/dojo_rules.md

-DOJO Rules
+Dojo Rules
 ==========
 * Always be on time
 * Always take off your shoes
-* Keep the DOJO tidy
+* Keep the dojo tidy
 * Never bring live blades on the tatami
 * Respect your opponents
 * Most Sensei's should be respected
-* No coffee in the DOJO
+* No coffee in the dojo